 As a native Las Vegan, you'll be privy to a city that's more sophisticated, cosmopolitan, and fascinating than you'd ever believe.
 New Home Source can help you get started.

 Welcome to NewHomeSource, the authority on Las Vegas new homes and Las Vegas home builders.
 We work with Las Vegas new home builders to bring you the latest in Las Vegas new home construction.
 Search through our comprehensive list of Las Vegas new homes and get the latest information regarding new home sales in Las Vegas and surrounding areas, including Henderson and North Las Vegas.
 You can also browse homes by counties in Las Vegas, such as Clark County, Mohave County, and Nye County.
 Filter our results with attributes most important to you, like communities, amenities, or price!
 NewHomeSource makes it easy to buy a house in Las Vegas!
 Not finding your perfect home?
 Use NewHomeSource to connect with Las Vegas new home builders and start building your very own Las Vegas luxury home today!

 Are you having problems finding the perfect new home in Las Vegas?
 Maybe you need to expand your real estate search to include all the surrounding cities and homes for sale in Las Vegas, NV.
-Not only does NewHomeSource.com provide you with the largest portfolio of new home listings on the Internet, but we also allow you to narrow down your real estate search based on price, bedrooms, amenities, schools, and property type (including , and Las Vegas Waterfront Homes).
-If you are simply just browsing our listings, trying to better understand the new home market, don’t forget to check out our New Home Guide which highlights recent home trends as well as some interesting articles, including Why You Should Buy New Instead of Resale, and The Benefits of Energy Efficient Homes.
+Not only does NewHomeSource.com provide you with the largest portfolio of new home listings on the Internet, but we also allow you to narrow down your real estate search based on price, bedrooms, amenities, schools, and property type.
+If you are simply just browsing our listings, trying to better understand the new home market, don’t forget to check out our New Home Guide which highlights recent home trends and informative articles to help you in your new home purchase.